 - Permits for trekking and the National Park/Conservation Area entry permit

-The main variable that differs from company to company is the inclusion of all meals and beverages at the trekking camp / teahouses / accommodations while trekking.
-Some treks are cheaper because food and drink is not included, and you can set aside your own budget for this.
+The main variable that differs from company to company is the inclusion of all meals and beverages at the trekking camps and EBC teahouses while trekking.
+Some treks are cheaper because food and drink are not included, and you can set aside your own budget for this.

 What’s NOT included in the trek cost: